 I'm going to assume, if you're a trailrunner, that you already know how to put on your socks.
 But here's a question: do you know how to lace up your shoes?

-I've been tinkering for years with different lacing patterns and checking out how other runners handle this, trying to achieve the very best fit possible.
-I like a lot of room in the toebox (so my toes won't go numb) coupled with some kind of anchoring mechanism to keep my foot from sliding forward on those steep downhills (I've lost plenty of toenails, but each time it happens again, it still hurts!)
+I've been tinkering for years with different lacing patterns, trying to achieve the very best fit possible.
+I like a lot of room in the toebox (so my toes won't go numb) coupled with some kind of anchoring mechanism to keep my foot from sliding forward on those steep downhills (I've lost plenty of toenails, but each time it happens, it still hurts!)

 Finally, I think my years of tinkering and observation have resulted in a truly excellent lacing regimen -- one that allows for a roomy toebox but keeps the foot from sliding forward.
 On the off chance that it helps you, too, here goes...